PHOENIXCONTACT/MORYX-Framework/docs/articles/AbstractionLayer.md

 An [Activity](xref:Activities) is the smallest separately executable step of a Process.

-## Articles

-An [Article](xref:Moryx.AbstractionLayer.Article) is the produced instance of a Product.

 ## Capabilities

 [Capabilities](xref:Capabilities) are used to find a matching *Resource* for an Activity.